What is a Postdoctoral Fellow?

 Please visit our Career Opportunities page for information about becoming a postdoctoral fellow at UBC.

-Postdoctoral Fellows at UBC Okanagan can visit the Postdoctoral Fellows Resource for information and resources specific to the UBCO campus.
+Postdoctoral Fellows at UBC Okanagan can visit the Postdoctoral Fellows at UBC Okanagan website for information and resources specific to the UBCO campus.

 Postdoctoral Association (PDA)

 A coalition of volunteer PDFs and research associates, has the goal of enhancing all aspects of the PDF experience at UBC – personal, professional, and social.
 Key areas: